scionproto/scion/doc/ControlPlanePKI.md

 A sensitive update is any update that is not "regular" (as defined above).
 The following conditions must be met:

+- The TRC must only have voting signatures issued by voting ASes in the previous TRC.
+- All voting ASes in the new TRC that were present in the previous TRC must attach a vote to the TRC.
+- All votes must be issued with the offline root key authenticated by the previous TRC.
+- The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.
 - Keys can be updated only with a strictly increasing `KeyVersion` number.
 In case the key is changed, the `KeyVersion` must be the previous version + 1.
 In case the `KeyVersion` remains the same, the key must not change.
 This holds true over all TRCs since the base TRC.
 I.e. if an AS is